FreeFO/perf_counter/README.md

-**By using perf_counter as the reference clock, EventRecorder can have the highest clock resolution on the target system without worring about the presence of DWT or any conflicting usage of SysTick.**
+**By using perf_counter as the reference clock, EventRecorder can have the highest clock resolution on the target system without worrying about the presence of DWT or any conflicting usage of SysTick.**